Trichy assault rifle

-The Trichy assault rifle (TAR), sometimes known as the Tiruchi assault rifle, is an Indian-made assault rifle chambered for the 7.62x39 mm round.
+The Trichy assault rifle (TAR), sometimes known as the Tiruchi assault rifle, is an Indian-made assault rifle chambered for the 7.62×39mm round.
 The TAR is based on the AR-M1, produced by Bulgarian manufacturer Arsenal AD.
 Developed between 2011 and 2015, Ordnance Factory Tiruchirappalli (OFT) began manufacturing TARs in 2017.

 The TAR was developed to reduce dependence on imported AR-M1s under the Atmanirbhar Bharat self-reliance policy.
 The TAR has been adopted by most Indian law enforcement agencies.

 History

 Background

 Prior to the TAR's introduction, India largely used foreign-made AK-style rifles.
 Around 500,000 M1s were reportedly imported by India from Bulgaria in 2021 for use by the Central Armed Police Forces (CAPF) and Indian police forces.
 As of May 2025, India is the second-largest arms importer after Ukraine, accounting for 8.3% of the arms trade, according to research data from the Stockholm International Peace Research Institute.
 To reduce dependence on importing small arms from other countries, part of the Atmanirbhar Bharat policy called for self-sufficiency to manufacture firearms in India.

 OFT announced the manufacture of an indigenous AK-based assault rifle in 2011.
 The AR was named Trichy after OFT to recognise the factory's contribution in developing and manufacturing the rifle.
 Some TARs were made in 2012 to be tested.
 These early TARs were tested by the Border Security Force (BSF), the Central Reserve Police Force (CRPF), the Indo-Tibetan Border Police and the Sashastra Seema Bal.

 Development started in 2015 with a production line established in 2017.
 That March, 200 TARs were acquired by the Chhattisgarh Police as part of the 216th Ordnance Factories Day celebration.
 Concerns were raised at the time, prior to manufacture, that OFT was experiencing manpower decline, leading to a decline of employees at the company.
 The All India Defence Employees Federation, the Indian National Defence Workers' Federation, and the Bharatiya Pratiraksha Mazdoor Sangh stated their opposition to importing small arms with the unions hoping that more orders for the TAR would be approved, retaining employees at OFT.